-PRINT AND DIGITAL MEDIA PRODUCTION - 307
+PRINT AND DIGITAL MEDIA PRODUCTION - 307 CREDIT: 1.00 GRADES: 10-12

-Prerequisites for the Media Teams: The student must fill out an application and participate in an interview with the advisor and current staff.
-The advisor determines who works on either Media Team.
+Prerequisites for PDM class: The student must fill out an application and participate in an interview with the advisor and current staff.
 Admission is based on the application, the interview process, and teacher recommendations.